AlexanderMeisinger/fepbe/README.md

-# FEPBE - Financing energy partnerships beyond Europe:
+# FEPBE - Financing energy partnerships beyond Europe
 A case study on the way to a European-African energy transition

 ## Abstract